wp-plugins/amazon-link/readme.txt

 * Allow the wishlist to search for legacy Amazon links not just ones embedded in the shortcode.
 * Have static data for displaying the template previews, for users without AWS keys
 * Source Widgets not working on new install - Template ASINs has no default?
-* Add diagnostics submenu
+* Add diagnostics submenu, get cache cron task working, display 'not found' items in cache page
-* 1 Column options screen not showing help or about
+* Add 'Walk Through' to setup plugin
 * Kindle items not showing list price, add format?
-* Add redirection facility base on 'args' or 'reference' or 'ASIN'
+* Combine 'convert' and 'alternates' extras plugins
+* Add flush to sc cache on any admin change, settings, template post/page edit.

 == Upgrade Notice ==